gorkaunzueta/mpu9dof_lib/README.md

 In this library the different registers directions are stored so the values for accelerometer, gyroscope and magnetometer can easily be obtained.

+The cFS software for which this library has been developed can be found at: https://github.com/nasa/cFS